YasserZ/skolera-refined-task/README.md

 Export users to csv file using sidekiq.
 Exported file is stored in 'app/exports/users.csv' using a BG job and replying with a successfully added to queue message.
 ```

+## Live Version:

+Deployed version to Heroku can be found [here](http://skolera-refined-task.herokuapp.com).

 ## Endpoints
 * Authentication: